mathanraj0601/JsonSchemaSourceGeneratorTask/Learning.md

 - The Roslyn NuGet package provides an interface named incremental source generator for code generation.

-- In a class library project, when used as a reference in another project, ensure proper referencing.
+- In a class library project, when used as a reference in another project, Ensure proper referencing when using it as a reference in a class library project.

 - Utilize the Roslyn API to analyze the code (syntax tree) during source code generation.